 I, the merciful and all-powerful TFD, have undertaken to rectify my friend’s craving – Jussi (pronounced You-see), this one is for you! 😀

 The chicken is usually seasoned with spices, sugar, and salt, prior to and after being fried.
-Pickled radishes, beer, and soju are often served with Korean fried chicken.
+Pickled radishes, beer, and soju are often served with KFC.

 The Korean word chikin (치킨) refers to fried chicken (and occasionally also to roasted chicken), while the name for the domesticated fowl is dak (닭).
 The word is shortened from peuraideu chikin (프라이드 치킨), which is a transliteration of the English phrase “fried chicken”.

 According to the National Institute of Korean Language, the word chikin (치킨) refers to “a dish made by coating chopped chicken with flour, and frying or baking it”.